Helpdesk Training Article

 3. Electronic items

-Before the exam day make sure you know your Centre’s electronic items policy and the type of storage available on the exam day.
+Before exam day make sure you know your Centre’s electronic items policy and the type of storage available.
 You must not keep electronic items, such as phones and watches (all types), inside the exam room.

 You may be checked for devices on entry.